-Something we often say during our early conversations with clients is that data governance is what you do when you recognize data is an asset, and when you start to treat it like one.
+Something we often say during our early conversations with clients is that data governance (or data intelligence) is what you do when you recognize data is an asset, and when you start to treat it like one.
 What happens when you apply the same expectations for use, care, management, and accountability to data that you already apply to financial assets, human capital, facilities and property?

 In our experience, it’s difficult to fully treat data like a valued asset without an understanding of the individual and collected data assets you have at your organization.
 In this post we want to describe data assets, and to demonstrate how a proper inventory of them can assist your institution in its quest to recognize the value of its data, and to utilize that data as a strategic asset.

 Some data assets are physical.
 Mostly we're talking about data centers, servers, disk drives, tape storage, and the like, although some data collections are housed on individual workstations or laptops.
 Data stored in the cloud still has a physical location somewhere, although usually this storage is leased rather than owned.

 In terms of expense, your greatest data assets are probably wrapped up in software purchase or licensing, although this could also include support, consulting, and training expenses.
 Database applications and BI tools are a couple of the big targets here.

 Ultimately, your most valuable data assets are likely your data collections and arrangements.
 You collect and store data about students, employees, vendors, facilities, real property, etc. As with intellectual property (IP), some of that data might be proprietary.
 Even if some or all of that information is publicly available, its organization and storage is your responsibility and potentially the source of your strategic advantage.